paastech-cloud/docs/Architecture.md

 ##### GRPC

 To communicate with the other services, especially pomegranate and the git-repo-manager, we used [grpc](https://grpc.io/), due to its fast performance and low latency.
 It also allows us to easily create nest clients for the other services, which we can use to communicate with them.
 Another great advantages of grpc is that it is language agnostic, which means that we can use it to communicate with services written in other languages.
 Creating the proto files allowed us to define contracts between the services, which made it easier to develop the services independently.

+##### SSH key

+To be able to push their projects onto the Git server, each user needs to associate at least one ssh key with their account.
+Using the command line, they will then be able to push their repositories to the server.

+##### Administrators
+In addition to the permissions of a normal users, administrators have a few extra perks.
+They are able to view the SSH keys of every Client as well as their personal non-critical information (email, username)- and even delete a Client.
+At the moment, it is not possible to get an administrator, as they don't have the right to modify other Client's information.

 #### Git controller